 The door and glass gaskets are fibreglass which is spun from melted sand.
-Black gaskets are dipped into a solvent-free solution.
-Disposal at a waste management center is recommended.
+Black gaskets have been dipped into a solvent-free solution.
+Disposal at a ecocenter is recommended.

 The door glass is a 5/32" (4 mm) thick ceramic material that contains no toxic chemicals.
 It is made of natural raw materials such as sand and quartz that are combined in such a way to form a high temperature glass.
-Ceramic glass cannot be recycled in the same way as normal glass, so it should not be disposed of with regular household products.
-Disposal at a waste management center is recommended.
+Ceramic glass cannot be recycled in the same way as normal glass, so it should not be disposed of with your regular household products.
+Disposal at a ecocenter is recommended.